cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

   ] .
 ```

+> [!IMPORTANT]
+> For any lifecycle form, users will be required to configure the event occurrences using `SHACL` restrictions.
+Typically, `TerminatedServiceEvent`, `IncidentReportEvent`, `ContractRescission`, and `ContractTermination` can only accommodate a remarks property.
+For the `ServiceDispatchEvent`, users may assign additional dispatch details through defining more `SHACL` properties.
+A sample file has been created in `./resources/shacl.ttl`

 ### 3.2 Automated Data Retrieval

 This agent can dynamically query fields for different instances based on the `SHACL` restrictions in three steps: